timdodd/graphql-devday/graphql_server.md

 The easiest way to perform this madness is to:

-1. Create a class that `implements GraphQLMutationResolver` called `GardenMutationResolver`
+1. Create a class that `implements GraphQLMutationResolver` called `MutationResolver`
 2. Add the `@Component` annotation to the class,
 3. Add methods `addPlant` and `changePlant` that accepts a `PantDto`.
 4. Use the PlantService to save the plant.